hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-clusters-as-code-part1.md

 In this first part, I will focus on the pre-requisites needed prior to using HPE GreenLake TF provider and the steps to be followed to bring up a Kubernetes cluster.
 I will also discuss on how 3rd party community providers can be used in tandem with HPE Greenlake TF provider.

-In the second part, I will illustrate how to deploy applications on a namespace in the pre-created Kubernetes cluster, using Terraform.
+In [the second part of this series](https://developer.hpe.com/blog/kubernetes-cluster-as-code-part-2/), I will illustrate how to deploy applications on a namespace in the pre-created Kubernetes cluster, using Terraform.

 ## Preparing for infrastructure-as-code implementation